hasanissa25/EEW-Station-Validation/README.md

       `U: Whether or not to upload results to S3 bucket, Example: True or False`

       `c: Station configuration file, if no stationXML is available, Example: /home/ec2-user/station-validation/tests/data`

+      `u: Update Station Xml, True, or False.
+If set to True, an updated station xml will be fetched from the FDSN.
+Defaults to False`

+      `g: Instrument gain, which will reflect in the file name of the generated PDFs, Example: 4g or 5g or 0.5g`

+      `G: Only generate PSDs, If True only the PSD plots will be generated.
+Defaults to False`

 </details>